06/07/2008 - 21:08

 Editor's choice : Quai Branly Museum - Museum

-Opening hours : From Tuesday to Saturday from 10am to 6.30 pm - Late opening on Thursday until 9.30 p.m.
+Opening hours : From Tuesday to sunday 9:30am to 6 pm - Late opening on Thursday, friday and saturday until 9.30 p.m.
 Closed on Monday

 Phone : +33 (0)1 56 61 70 00